Defunct Audio Firms :

 The company was incorporated in August 1997 in nearby Raleigh and started manufacturing speakers shortly thereafter.
 The speakers received rather mixed reception but they had a pronounced midrange which suited some valve amplifiers well but less so with transistorised amps that represent the bulk of the market.
 This lead the Byers to approach China based loudspeaker designer Phil Jones in 1998 to design a new line of speakers that featured drivers from his new Chinese company American Acoustic Development.

-Initial sales of the new line-up were promising which led the company to move in 1999 to new premises in Raleigh that were more than 500 square meters in size and a new sales team was hired that included David Berman formerly of California Audio Labs, by 2000 Mr. Berman had become general manager of the company and by late 2002 he had had bought the company off the Byers and become the president of the company.
+Initial sales of the new line-up were promising which led the company to move in 1999 to new premises in Raleigh that were more than 500 square meters in size and a new sales team was hired that included David Berman formerly of California Audio Labs, by 2000 Mr. Berman had become general manager of the company and by late 2002 he had had bought Soliloquy off the Byers and taken over the presidency role at the company's board.

-Mr. Berman instigated a number of changes within the company, he moved cabinet construction in-house and in addition to the manufacturing side steered the company towards distribution with them handling the USA distribution of products such as loudspeakers by aforementioned AAD and separates from Marsh Sound Design.
-By 2004 thing start to go wrong for the company but we have not managed to find out exactly why, one story is that the owner was involved in an accident in early 2004 and things started to go downhill after that, another one is that when AAD opened up their own USA distribution network they stopped supplying Soliloquy with drivers.
+Mr. Berman instigated a number of changes within Soliloquy after taking over, he moved cabinet construction in-house and in addition to the manufacturing side steered the company towards distribution with them handling the USA distribution of products such as loudspeakers by aforementioned AAD and separates from Marsh Sound Design.
+By 2004 things start to go wrong for the company but we have not managed to find out exactly why, one story is that the owner was involved in an accident in early 2004 and things started to go downhill after that, another one is that when AAD opened up their own USA distribution network they stopped supplying Soliloquy with drivers.

 Not sure if either of these is correct but the latter chimes in with the fact that the company withdraws from the market in 2004 and by late that year is only selling B-Stock speakers via their website, they announced that their product line would be revamped with new drivers in early 2005, the proposed new line-up would add an I to the end of each model and they would also be available in “special” versions with better finish and drivers that would have an IS at the end of each model name.